sebastian-mora/ruse_website/blogs/brainfuck-interpreter/index.md

 }
 ```

-Operations have a `lexer.Token` and `Jump`.
+Operations have a `lexer.Token` and `Jump` attributes.
 The `Jump` attribute is only set when loop tokens are parsed.
-The jump variable is used to tell the interpreter where the loop operations show move the instructions pointer (IP).
+The jump attribute is used to tell the interpreter where the loop operations show move the instructions pointer (IP).
 I left out the `Count` parameter because I have not implemented it but, it represents the number of identical operations that can be compressed by the parser.
 For example ">++++" reads as "Shift Data Pointer Right and Increment 4 times".
 Rather than generating 4 individual increment operations we could optimized this by setting count to 4 on the first operation and discard the duplicates.

-Here are the instruction sets for the parser, notice the only operations that need extra consideration are the loops and EOF.
+In the code notice the only operations that need extra consideration are the loops and EOF.
 For the loops I used a stack to make sure all the loops have matching parenthesis and store their jump points in the AST.
-When the parser reaches the EOF then the stack should be empty, indicating there are no extra parenthesis.
+When the parser reaches the EOF then the stack should be empty, indicating that all parenthesis have matching sets.
 If you had to do any leetcode code questions on stacks this might be familiar lmao.

 ```go
 		switch token.TokenType {